theiterators/pekko-http-quickstart-scala.g8/README.md

 Template license
 ----------------
 Written in 2017 by Lightbend, Inc.
-Migrated to pekko in 2023 by Iterators sp. z o.o.
+Migrated to Pekko in 2023 by Iterators sp. z o.o.

 To the extent possible under law, the author(s) have dedicated all copyright and related and neighboring rights to this template to the public domain worldwide.